bbauska/Anti-Project2025/anti.md

 any time for any purpose.
 This would allow the vast majority of American families to save and invest without facing a punitive double layer of taxation.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]

-Businesses
+<h3>Businesses</h3>
 Project 2025 urged for the business loan limitation to be increased to at least $500,000 and said businesses should be allowed to fully carry forward net operating losses.
 “To encourage entrepreneurship, the business loss limitation should be increased to at least $500,000.
 Businesses should also be allowed to fully carry forward net operating losses.
 Extra layers of taxes on investment and capital should also be eliminated or reduced.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]

 Project 2025: “Extra layers of taxes on investment and capital should also be eliminated or reduced.”
 [Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025: “The net investment income surtax and the base erosion anti-abuse tax should be eliminated.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] ●
-Project 2025: The next administration should set a cap of no more than $12,000 annually on untaxed benefits that employers can claim as deductions.
+[Department of the Treasury, Project 2025, accessed 6/24/24] ● Project 2025: The next administration should set a cap of no more than $12,000 annually on untaxed benefits that employers can claim as deductions.
 “To reduce this tax bias against wages (as opposed to employee benefits), the next Administration should set a meaningful cap (no higher than $12,000 per year per full-time equivalent employee—and preferably lower) on